Which dumbbells should you choose?

-Lower body muscles (thighs, glutes, etc.) are comparatively larger than upper body muscles (shoulders, biceps, etc.)
+Your lower-body muscles (thighs, buttocks, etc.) are larger than your upper-body muscles (shoulders, biceps, etc.)

-This means you should choose heavier weights for squats and lunges (2 kg and up) and a lighter load for smaller upper-body muscles (1kg)
+You should therefore use heavier weights for squats and lunges (from 2kg) and a lighter load for your smaller upper-body muscles (1kg).

 What exercises can you do with your dumbbells?